matrix-org/matrix-hookshot/docs/setup/webhooks.md

 of the incoming request (JSON will be parsed into an `Object`).
 Scripts are executed syncronously and a variable `result` is expected to be set in the execution, which will be used as the text value for the script. `result` will be automatically transformed by a Markdown parser.

+If the script contains errors or is otherwise unable to work, the bridge will send an error to the room.

 ### Example script